mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 > Hints: Remember, in the first part, we're just spelling out what we've already returned (start with `detectedFace.` and use the dropdowns to help).
 In the second part, determine what the it means if the if statement is true.
 Turn to a neighbor if you need help.

-Note that at the end of the foreach loop, we're adding our insights to the list, and at the very end, we're adding the list of insights to our output result.
+Note that at the end of the foreach loop, we're adding our insights to the list, and at the very end, we're adding the list of insights to our output result (`result.FaceInsights`).

 Next, let's modify `AnalyzeEmotionAsync`.
-We only need one line of code (service helpers make our lives easier!) to grab all of the face emotions:
+We only need one line of code (service helpers make our lives easier!) to grab all of the face emotions.
+This code also gives an additional hint for what the output for `AnalyzeEmotionAsync` should be.
+Add below code:

     faceEmotions.AddRange(await EmotionServiceHelper.RecognizeAsync(imageStreamCallback));